Former Macon County Prosecutor on Your Side

 The BRE Law Criminal Law Blog

 Juvenile law is an area of criminal law that is applicable to persons not old enough to be held responsible for criminal acts.
-This is a very complex area of the law with a multitude of considerations.
-Below are ten general things that you should know about juvenile law.
-If you are the parent or guardian of a juvenile that needs legal representation, Nrupra Patel is here to help.
-An experienced criminal attorney and former juvenile prosecutor, she may be able to help you in navigating this complex and confusing area of law.
+This post highlights ten general things that you should know about juvenile law.

 Court supervision is a form of sentencing that is available for many misdemeanor crimes committed in Illinois.
 BRE Law can help you navigate this area of criminal law.
 Please click the above link to learn more about how court supervision may be a viable alternative to a criminal conviction.